Khushal9913/Khushal9913/README.md

 ## 👨‍💻 About Me

-**Khushal Modi** – a Computer Engineering student passionate about full-stack web development and software engineering.
+I'm **Khushal Modi** – a Computer Engineering student passionate about full-stack web development and software engineering.
 I enjoy building responsive, user-centric web applications and constantly exploring new tools and technologies.

 ### 🛠️ Tech Stack